Grok didn’t wear tighty-whities...

 And finally, a team of researchers studied the effects of boxers, briefs, and going commando on the scrotal temperatures of 50 healthy men without a history of infertility.
 They found conclusive evidence that wearing tight-fitting underwear such as briefs resulted in elevated scrotal temperatures, though it “remains to be elucidated whether these differences are linked to semen quality and consequently male fertility.”

 Choice of fabric might make a difference, too.
 In an Egyptian study, one researcher used polyester slings (that allowed penis exposure but kept the scrotum confined) to induce azoospermia – the state of having no measurable sperm in semen – in previously fertile men.
-These were like briefs on steroids, fully preventing the tendency of the scrotum to “hang low” (which it does for thermoregulatory purposes).
+These were like briefs on steroids, fully preventing the tendency of the scrotum to “hang low” (which it ).
 They caused the testicular temperatures to approach the rectal temperatures, which is way hotter than testicles are built to withstand and which apparently contributed to the infertility.
 But the author also thought that scrotal-polyester friction-induced electrostatic charges might have played a role as well.
 To figure out which was responsible, that same researcher did a followup study, this time using dogs in specially-fitted underwear.
 To eliminate the confounder of scrotal temperature, he made the underwear loose fitting.
 And sure enough, testicular temperature didn’t change much.
 Not even in the polyester group.
 The dogs wore the underwear for 12 months straight.
 Once again, the polyester underpants killed fertility (without affecting temperature), while cotton underwear dogs and control dogs (commando) experienced no change.
 I was alive during the seventies, and I can certainly vouch for the friction that occurs between bare skin and polyester.

 As for the hormonal stuff?
 While scrotal temperature changes do affect follicle stimulating hormone, which controls sperm quality and count, they do not seem to affect testosterone levels.
 Fertility can be affected, but not via testosterone.